isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-best-primer-for-oak-cabinets.markdown

 [metal primer](https://pestpolicy.com/best-primer-for-rusted-metal/)
 .
 Also, it seals different types of stains from smoke to grease to water.
 This primer contains a porous film that allows interior house moisture to escape, minimizing the exterior paint coating's blistering and peeling.
 Whats more?
-Its low smoke generation and non-flammable nature make it suitable for institutional applications.Â This primer adheres to a wide range of surfaces without sanding or deglossing.
+Its low smoke generation and non-flammable nature make it suitable for institutional applications.
+This primer adheres to a wide range of surfaces without sanding or deglossing.
 The Prime Oak Cabinets with oils primers are better than Latex primer since it won't prevent wood bleeding.
 Also, I would recommend you use the BIN shellac primer.
-It acts as an excellent sealant for painted surfaces, providing more color and sheen to your oak cabinets. Â The Zinsser 123 also hides dark spots and severe water and smoke stains.
+It acts as an excellent sealant for painted surfaces, providing more color and sheen to your oak cabinets.
+The Zinsser 123 also hides dark spots and severe water and smoke stains.
 Applying the cabinet primer and paint, I recommend using the [Graco airless sprayer](https://pestpolicy.com/graco-ultra-max-ii-495-airless-paint-sprayer/) and getting some excellent
 [finish spray tip](https://pestpolicy.com/graco-fflp-tip-for-sprayer/)
 that'll leave your cabinets with an exceptional finish.
 Pros:
-- Suitable forÂ  use with any topcoat
+- Suitable for  use with any topcoat
 - Fast drying time
 - Suitable for different surfaces
 Cons: